 The bill amends the North Dakota Century Code to expand the scope of practice for physical therapists regarding diagnostic imaging.
-Specifically, it updates the definition of the "practice of physical therapy" to include the ability for physical therapists to order musculoskeletal diagnostic imaging, which is now specified without the limitation of only plain film radiographs.
-The amendments clarify that this imaging must be performed by a professional authorized under chapter 43-62 and interpreted by a licensed physician trained in radiology.
+Specifically, it updates the definition of the "practice of physical therapy" to include the ability for physical therapists to order musculoskeletal diagnostic imaging, which is now specified to be performed by a professional authorized under chapter 43-62 and interpreted by a licensed physician trained in radiology.
+The previous language that limited this imaging to "plain film radiographs" has been removed, allowing for a broader range of imaging techniques.

-Additionally, the bill establishes that a physical therapist can order diagnostic imaging if they hold a clinical doctorate degree in physical therapy or have completed a board-approved formal medical imaging training program.
-It also mandates that the physical therapist must report the imaging results to the patient's designated specialty or primary care provider within seven days, ensuring coordination of care, unless certain exceptions apply.
-These changes aim to enhance the role of physical therapists in patient care and improve the efficiency of treatment planning.
+Additionally, the bill establishes new requirements for physical therapists ordering diagnostic imaging.
+It stipulates that a physical therapist must either hold a clinical doctorate degree in physical therapy or have completed a board-approved formal medical imaging training program.
+Furthermore, it mandates that the results of any ordered imaging must be reported to the patient's designated specialty or primary care provider within seven days, unless certain exceptions apply, such as the absence of a designated provider.
+This aims to enhance coordination of care between physical therapists and other healthcare providers.

 Statutes affected: INTRODUCED: 43-26.1-01, 43-26.1-11.1